 We have identified 3 audit differences which have not been adjusted for by management in the 2019/20 statement of accounts.
-Overall these are not material the financial statements, however, we are required to report all unadjusted audit differences above £53k to the Audit Committee.
+Overall these are not material the financial statements.
+We are, however, required to report all unadjusted audit differences above £53k to the Audit Committee.